conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 macOS and Linux
 ---------------

 #.
-Locate the directory for the conda environment, such as
+Locate the directory for the conda environment in your Terminal window, such as
    ``/home/jsmith/anaconda3/envs/analytics``.

 #.
 Enter that directory and create these subdirectories and